Transphobia in Norway: History

 Conspiracy theorist Kari Jaquesson, a member of the Women's Group Ottar, has stated publicly that she considers herself to be a trans-exclusionary radical feminist (TERF) and insisted that "a man can never become a woman."
 Jaquesson has engaged in doxxing of trans women, publishing pre-transition photographs.
 She has also accused individual trans people of being sexual predators.
 Conservative Party Minister of Equality Linda Hofstad Helleland condemned Jaquesson's statements, stating that "trans people are subjected to hate, violence, and harassment."
 Both Jaquesson and other Ottar members have promoted the false idea that trans people pose a threat e.g. in bathrooms.
 Researchers have described such claims as baseless and part of a transphobic moral panic that is promoted primarily by the far right, and that harms both trans and cis women.
 Ottar has also objected to the term "cisgender," which Rogers describes as a common theme in TERF discourse.

 In late 2025, Kvinneaktivistene hosted Susan Smith of British anti-trans group For Women Scotland on how Norwegian gender-critical activists could draw inspiration from the anti-transgender movement in the United Kingdom.
 The event drew protests, leading to a police presence as a result of the ensuing "chaos".

-Later that year, Kvinnefronten and WDI Norway both hosted Reem Alsalem.
+In 2025 Kvinnefronten and WDI signed a letter of support for Reem Alsalem with other gender-critical and anti-trans groups.
+In 2025 Alsalem visited both Kvinnefronten and WDI Norway in Oslo, which was described as a local expression of the anti-gender movement in Oslo.
 Alsalem is described by scholars as a key anti-gender actor who has "consistently argued for further barriers and restrictions on legal gender recognition that undercut the rights of transgender individuals," and as part of an increasingly aggressive anti-queer and transphobic movement.
+In its current program the Women's Front opposes what it calls the "queer patriarchy", a term described by the gender-critical publication Gender Dissent as having been coined by WDI's Christina Ellingsen.

 After Conservative Party local politician Simen Sandelien published a Facebook post about "transgender ideology", he was strongly criticized by the party.
 Conservative Party leader Erna Solberg said Sandelien should reconsider if he really agrees with the Conservative Party's basic ideology.
 Conservative Secretary general Tom Erlend Skaug said he had summoned Sandelien for a conversation, but amid calls for his expulsion Sandelien later that day sent out a statement confirming that he had resigned from the party.